 Between 2013 and 2016 Patrick served as Chair of the Planning and Local Government Committee of the Law Institute of Victoria.

-In July 2015 Patrick was appointed by the Governor in Council to the Heritage Council of Victoria.
-Patrick was reappointed for a further three year term in 2018.
-As part of that role, Patrick conducts hearings both in relation to the inclusion of places on the Victorian Heritage Register, and also in relation to the grant of permits pursuant to the Heritage Act 1995.
-The Heritage Council advises the Minister for Planning in relation to the management and protection of Victoria’s most valued heritage assets.
+Between July 2015 and June 2021 Patrick served as the Legal Member of the Heritage Council of Victoria, appointed by the Governor in Council.
+As part of that role, Patrick conducted hearings and made statutory decisions, including in relation to the inclusion of places on the Victorian Heritage Register, and also in relation to the grant of permits in relation to places on the Register.